-BAKE ELEMENT: The source of bottom heat, attached to the floor of the oven.
-The bake element for the model ER36D oven and the large oven on model ER48D are hidden below the glass panel on the floor of the oven chamber.
+BAKE ELEMENT: The source of bottom heat on the floor of the oven.
+The bake element is hidden below the glass panel on the floor of the oven chamber.

 BROIL ELEMENT: The source of top heat, attached to the oven's ceiling.
-The broil element for the model ER36D oven and the large oven for model ER48D are hidden above the glass panel on the ceiling of the oven chamber.
+The broil element is hidden above the glass panel on the ceiling of the oven chamber.